Harsha30ywffb7/Innov8mate/README.md

       - when user supports idea then supporter is true, and data of supporter from localstorage should send to the owner who already stored his id in database when posted idea.
       - based on id of profile should fetch from the user data and show it in ideas page for profile when someone seen your idea.

+4. issues with page login and reloading, redux data clears after refresh.

+5. how to sent request to owner when user clicked on the button of participate/ collaborate/ connect/ support.

+6. missing funds needed data in database and Api's .